PLAB vs AMC Exams: A Comprehensive Comparison

 • Challenges and Considerations

-PLAB is an acronym for the Professional and Linguistic Assessment Board test, and it is conducted by the General Medical Council (GMC).
-The United Kingdom uses it to assess if immigrant doctors seeking to practice have the proper knowledge and skills to provide safe and effective medical care to their citizens.
+PLAB stands for the Professional and Linguistic Assessments Board examination.
+It is conducted by the General Medical Council (GMC) of the United Kingdom to assess whether international doctors have the knowledge and skills required to practice medicine safely and effectively in the UK.

 Eligibility Criteria